advoryanskiy/fastlane-plugin-dmg/README.md

 ## About dmg

-Easily create and sign DMG for your Mac app
+Easily create DMG for your Mac app

 **Note to author:** Add a more detailed description about this plugin here.
 If your plugin contains multiple actions, make sure to mention them here.